Sea Limited: Hypergrowth, Making Waves In Southeast Asia (NYSE:SE)

 SeaMoney, its digital financial services business.

 Garena earns its revenue mostly from sales of in-game items.
-Although it has developed its own game (Free Fire), most of Garena’s business is positioned in a high revenue, low risk part of the gaming value chain.
-It obtains licenses to the most popular gaming titles, localizes content, hosts and manage game operations, as opposed to the riskiness of game creation or low margins of game distribution.
-Garena has had tremendous success in Southeast Asia, becoming the number one platform by market share in the region with 570 million active players as it holds the licenses to the world’s leading game titles, making it an essential venue for avid gamers to discover and play popular games.
+Although it has developed its own game (Free Fire), most of Garena's business is positioned in a high revenue, low risk part of the gaming value chain.
+It obtains licenses to the most popular gaming titles, localizes content, hosts and manages game operations, as opposed to the riskiness of game creation or low margins of game distribution.
+Garena has had tremendous success in Southeast Asia, becoming the number one platform by market share in the region with 570 million active players as it holds the licenses to the world's leading game titles, making it an essential venue for avid gamers to discover and play popular games.

 Similarly, Shopee is also leading the region as one of the most popular shopping apps.
 Gross Merchandise Value (GMV), or the total value of goods sold on its e-commerce marketplace, has expanded more than 15x in a mere three years, reaching $17.6 billion at the end of 2019.
 During that same period, the number of orders processed on its platform has increased more than 16x to 1.2 billion orders.
 The company faces competition from regional players like Lazada (backed by Alibaba), global e-commerce brands like Amazon, and local players like Indonesia's Tokopedia and Bukalapak.
 Yet despite the tough competitive landscape, Shopee is winning the region, ranking first in the shopping category by the number of downloads, average monthly active users, and total time spent in app according to data from App Annie, a leading global provider of mobile data and analytics.
 Shopee was also the second most downloaded app globally.